sepp2k/TeSSLa-mirror/tessla-compiler/doc/Architecture.md

 Architecture of the Compiler Backend
 ====================================

-The compiler backend is able to translate TeSSLa core to Scala and can be extended to other imperative languages.
+The compiler backend is able to translate TeSSLa core to Scala and Rust and can be extended to other imperative languages.

 The translation works as follows: